 Twisties: Life's better twisted

-Milan Agnihotri, Gavin Hoh and Ben Chew, Warc Prize, Entrant, 2013
+Milan Agnihotri, Gavin Hoh and Ben Chew, Warc Prize for Innovation, Entrant, 2013

 In Malaysia, Twisties - the snack owned by Kraft - faced threats from new competitor products with large advertising and promotional budgets.